dpc10ster/RJafrocBook/docs/13-froc-paradigm-empirical-plots.md

 Fig. 4 in [@bunch1977free] anticipated another way of visualizing FROC data.
 I subsequently termed^[The late Prof. Richard Swensson did not like the author's choice of the word "alternative" in naming this operating characteristic.
 The author had no idea in 1989 how important this operating characteristic would later turn out to be, otherwise a more meaningful name might have been proposed.] this the *alternative FROC (AFROC)* plot [@RN761].
 The AFROC is defined as the plot of $LLF(\zeta)$ along the ordinate vs. $\text{FPF}(\zeta)$ along the abscissa. $LLF_r \equiv LLF(\zeta_r)$ was defined in the second equation in \@ref(eq:froc-paradigm-NLF-LLF2) and $FPF_r \equiv FPF(\zeta_r)$ was defined in the first equation in \@ref(eq:froc-paradigm-FPF).

-### The constrained property of the observed end-point of the AFROC
+### The constrained property of the observed end-point of the AFROC {#froc-paradigm-AFROC-constrained}
 Since $\zeta_{R_{FROC}+1} = \infty$, according to Eqn. \@ref(eq:froc-paradigm-NLF-LLF2) and Eqn. \@ref(eq:froc-paradigm-FPF), $r = R_{FROC}+1$  yields the trivial operating point (0,0).
 Likewise, since $\zeta_0 = -\infty$, $r = 0$ yields the trivial point (1,1):

 \begin{equation}